Updated: January 2025

 Helping You Navigate “the order of things”

-If your salespeople are advocating the implementation or retrofit of a CRM being the answer to fixing their sales problems, be careful not to fall into that trap.
+I encourage you to take pause if your salespeople are advocating for the implementation or retrofit of a CRM being the answer to fixing their sales problems.
 First, you must look at your fundamentals and shore them up to create a solid platform for sales achievement.

-When the CRM is positioned properly as the enablement tool it is meant to be, it can make a powerful impact.
+When a CRM is positioned properly as the enablement tool it is meant to be, it can make a powerful impact.
 The key is being wise to the order of things.

-This can be a lot for an owner or sales leader to sort out, especially when they are in the thick of it.
+This can be a lot for a top executive to sort out, especially when they are in the thick of it.

 My colleagues and I lead hundreds of successful CRM selections and implementations each year in our client settings.
-We are unbiased resources who are well equipped to speak as an authority in this area that hits at the core of our Fractional VP Sales specialty.
+We are unbiased resources who are well equipped to speak as an authority in this area.

-If CRM has escalated to the top of your list, I am available to help you assess your current state and develop a plan that properly navigates the order of things in your unique environment.
+If CRM has escalated to the top of your list, I am available to help you assess your current state and develop a plan for your unique environment.
 Please feel welcome to contact me at [email protected].

 I am part of a national group of Senior Sales Leaders who collaborate to share insights like the examples shown in this article.
 We formed because of our shared passion to help business leaders exponentially grow their revenue.